Roelosaurus/House-Of-The-Dying-Roll/readme.md

 ### • Gameplay

-1. Roll to setup 3 compartments
+1. Roll to setup 3 compartments.
-2. Roll at start of each compartment
+2. Roll at start of each compartment for King's actions.
-&nbsp; to see what King does
-3. Roll to resolve Guard's actions
+3. Roll to resolve Guard's actions.